Xusamolas/lots-raid-information/spirit-vale/gorseval/builds/druid-healer.md

     profession: Druid
 ---

-# Vale Guardian: Builds &ndash; Druid Healer
+# Gorseval: Builds &ndash; Druid Healer
 {% include templates/messages/build-unfinished.html %}

 The healer's job sounds very easy: keep everyone alive as much as possible.
 Keep an eye on the HP of other players and heal accordingly.
-Of course you should still do some damage to the Vale Guardian if possible, but it's not your main priority.
+Of course you should still do some damage to Gorseval if possible, but it's not your main priority.

-During the split phases, the tank goes to the **Blue Guardian**.

 ## Build
 The healer can use both Zealot's gear or Berserker's gear, or a mix.